National Guard of Russia: Educational organizations

 The educational organizations of the National Guard operate directly under the Director of the National Guard.

 St. Petersburg National Guard Forces Command Military Institute

-Located in St. Petersburg, the National Guard Forces Command Military Institute serves as the training facility for the National Guard's National Guard Forces Command personnel, including officers, warrant officers and non-commissioned officers.
-It was established on 4 September 1947 as the MVD Central School and since then has had many name changes before acquiring its present title in 2016.
+Located in St. Petersburg, the National Guard Forces Command Military Institute serves as the training facility for National Guard Forces Command personnel, including officers, warrant officers, and non-commissioned officers.
+It was established on 4 September 1947 as the MVD Central School and has since undergone several name changes before adopting its current title in 2016.

 Saratov Institute of the National Guard

 Located in Saratov, the Saratov Institute of the National Guard trains officers for service in the National Guard.

 Perm Military Institute of the National Guard

-The Perm Military Institute is the only military educational institution of the National Guard that trains specialists with higher professional education in 8 specialties with qualifications.
+The Perm Military Institute is the only military educational institution of the National Guard that provides professional education across eight different specialties.

 Moscow Presidential Cadets School

 The Moscow National Guard Presidential Cadets School is a pre-university specialized educational institution of the National Guard.
 It was opened on 2 September 2002 in the Southeast Administrative District of Moscow in the Kuzminki district.